PaskLab/adastry-ui/docs/docs/get-started/create-an-account.md

 ## Account recovery

 Email password recovery is not implemented at the moment.
-Instead we chose to go the **Web3** way and use the proof of ownership.
+Instead, we chose to go the **Web3** way and use the proof of ownership.

 Once authenticated on the application, access the **"settings > security"** page and add one or more [verified accounts](/learn/docs/get-started/verified-accounts).
-This way, if you ever loose you password, you'll be able to sign in and set a new one.
+This way, if you ever lose your password, you'll be able to sign in and set a new one.